Follow FIBA on Facebook

-Serbia's men and Czech Republic's women are the reigning FIBA 3x3 World Champions following their success at the FIBA 3x3 World Cup 2016 in Guangzhou, China.
+Serbia's men and Russia's women are the reigning FIBA 3x3 World Champions following their success at the FIBA 3x3 World Cup 2017 in Nantes, France.

 More information regarding the exact location and dates will be communicated at a later stage.

 Exciting, urban and innovative, 3x3 is inspired by several forms of streetball played worldwide and is considered the world’s number one urban team sport.
 Steered by FIBA, games see two teams of three players face off on a basketball half-court.

 It was played successfully for the first time in international competition at the 2010 Youth Olympic Games in Singapore and since then has benefited from the launch of a yearly city-based FIBA 3x3 World Tour (www.fiba.basketball/3x3worldtour) and national-team FIBA 3x3 World Cup.